 Colorado: Chicken and Sausage Gumbo

-Prepare this warming dish, featuring chicken, sausage, okra, peppers, and tomatoes, as a main course when your holiday guests come over.
+Prepare this warming dish, featuring chicken, sausage, okra, peppers, and tomatoes, as the main course for your holiday dinner.
 Searches for chicken and sausage gumbo specifically are popular in Denver, so you'll be eating like a true local with this recipe.

 Connecticut: Honey Roasted Carrots

 Looking for a healthy side dish to serve this holiday season?
 Look no further than this delicious recipe, which is made with roasted carrots sweetened naturally with a touch of honey.

 Delaware: Peach Pie Muffins with Brown Butter Glaze

 Shake up Delaware's official dessert, peach pie, by baking it in a muffin form and topping it with a warming brown butter glaze.

 Oranges, the fruit Florida is most known for, can be a great holiday dessert, too.
 Just soak thin slices of these tasty fruits in simple syrup, dry them out by using a convection oven, and then partially dip each one into rich dark chocolate.
 These are sure to become an annual Christmas must-have.